hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi creating dashboard for our portfolio site♥♥ #144
+2. Corgi creating dashboard for our portfolio site♥♥ #145
-    - Corgi working on creating front-end template♥♥ #144
+    - Corgi working on creating front-end template♥♥ #145
-        - Corgi working on server♥♥ #7
+        - Corgi working on server♥♥ #8
+        - Corgi working on the end point `GET /work-experiences` #1 ♥♥
-        - Corgi working on the end point `GET /projects` #1 ♥♥ #2
+        - Corgi completed working on the end point `GET /projects` #1 ♥♥
         - Corgi completed working on the end point `POST /work-experiences` #1 ♥♥
         - Corgi completed fixing unmatching parameter and value fields for `INSERT`♥♥
         - Corgi completed working on the end point `POST /projects` #1 ♥♥